golnarmordadi/Clean-Code/README.md

 ## CleanCocde

 ```
 Humans are the first people you writing code for them.
-We need to make sure that we're creating code that can be easily understand by humans.
+We need to make sure that we're creating code that can be easily understand
+by everyone whether the reader is the author of the code or a new programmer by smile :)
 ```
 #### What Is Clean Code?